Communication Enables Cooperation in LLM Agents: A Comparison with Curriculum-Based Approaches: Extended Stag Hunt Analysis

 \textbf{Heterogeneous Setting.} The heterogeneous setting without communication represents the hardest coordination challenge: four different model families with potentially different strategic priors must coordinate without any signal.
 The complete failure (0\%) confirms that LLM agents do not have innate coordination abilities in this setting.
 With communication, agents rapidly converged on using "stag" as a coordination signal, appearing in over 70\% of cooperative messages.

 \textbf{Coalition Setting.} The coalition setting's 52.2\% baseline cooperation suggests that models from the same family may share implicit behavioral patterns that facilitate coordination—potentially due to similar training procedures or architectural biases.
 However, this still leaves nearly half of coordination attempts failing, and when they fail, the payoff consequences are severe.
-The key insight from the top-right panel of Figure~\ref{fig:pilot_full} is that communication's primary benefit in the coalition setting is not increasing cooperation \textit{attempts} (which were already at 52\%), but ensuring that cooperation is only attempted when it will succeed, eliminating the high-variance risk.
+With communication, coalition cooperation rose from 52.2\% to 100.0\%, entirely eliminating coordination failures and their associated high-variance payoff risk (from $17.9 \pm 11.8$ without communication to $30.0 \pm 0.0$ with communication).

 \textbf{Communication Content Analysis.} Analysis of the one-word messages revealed that successful coordination emerged through rapid convergence on simple, unambiguous signals.
 The word "stag" became the de facto standard, appearing in 73\% of messages during cooperative rounds.
 Some agents initially experimented with other words like "together," "cooperate," or "hunt," but these were less effective because they did not directly reference the action choice.
 The clarity of "stag" as an action-referencing signal appears to be key to its effectiveness.